espocrm/documentation/docs/administration/formula.md

 `record\create(ENTITY_TYPE, ATTRIBUTE1, VALUE1, [ATTRIBUTE2, VALUE2 ...])`

 Creates a new record of entity type with attributes specified as key-value pairs.
-Returns id of the created record, or NULL if failure.
+Returns id of the created record, or NULL if failure. (as of v5.9.0)

-Available since version 5.9.0.

 Examples: